railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     The Tiny company will continue to support two clients for the foreseeable future, so you can use whichever client you prefer.

-An Open ERP system is formed by three main components:
+An Open ERP system is formed from three main components:

 * the PostgreSQL database server, which contains all of the databases, each of which contains all data and most elements of the Open ERP system configuration,